pfenninglab/TACIT/README.md

 evaluationScriptsCortexLiverModels: scripts for evaluating and making predictions with motor cortex and liver models

-evaluationScriptsPVModels: scripts for evaluationg and making predictions with PV models
+evaluationScriptsPVModels: scripts for evaluating and making predictions with PV models

 evaluationScriptsRetinaModels: scripts for evaluating and making predictions with retina models